-Bed weather, that’s how a millennial described a dark, cold, rainy weather.
-Weather like this does doesn't encourage us to leave the bed or home.
+Bed weather, that’s how a millennial describes a dark, cold, rainy weather.
+Weather like this doesn't encourage us to leave the bed or home.
 But does encourages us to just enjoy it by playing indoor games or chitchating with the loved ones.
 Bed weather will make us want to drink hot coffee or hot chocolate and maybe have a nice, warm soup.

 This hearty chicken soup is perfect to be shared with the whole family on a cold and rainy weather.
 Some of the ingredients may not be available in your country.
 Just a tip, the ingredients may be available in your nearest Asian store.

 Let me share this very simple chicken soup recipe.

 - Chicken meat (ideally the breast or the thigh part)